TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 ## Specific Implications

-"Explain the implications of solving the problem for the customer.
-After reading this section, the reader should understand the tangible benefits and the worthiness of the proposed work."

 By developing an audio-actuated automated chessboard, this project aims to address key challenges faced by local board game lounges, including limited space, high maintenance costs associated with physical games, and the need to attract a diverse range of patrons in a competitive entertainment market.
 The solution enables voice-controlled gameplay, where players verbally announce moves, and the board automates piece movements via integrated robotics, magnets, and speech recognition technology.
 Outlined below are the tangible benefits for the lounge owner (our customer), demonstrating the project's value in enhancing operations, customer satisfaction, and revenue potential.

 1. Increased Customer Engagement and Retention: